6.451.1 Policies, Authorities, Categories, and Approvals

 2. The following activities help ensure program success:

-1. Conducting annual policy reviews;
+1. Conducting annual policy and compliance reviews,

-2. Time-Off Awards - Awards granted at management discretion to recognize individual employee’s performance based on the most recent rating of record in the form of time-off from duty, without charge to leave or loss of pay, in lieu of a monetary award.
+2. Time-Off Awards (TOA) - Awards granted at management discretion to recognize individual employee’s performance based on the most recent rating of record in the form of time-off from duty, without charge to leave or loss of pay, in lieu of a monetary award.
 Time-Off Hours can be awarded for the following awards.

 1. Bilingual - (In-lieu of cash)